 The Reed College Reactor Facility has been used for research and educational projects in the Portland area since its establishment in 1968.
-Cooperative programs between Reed and several public and private high schools, colleges, and universities in northwestern Oregon were established in 1970 through the Nuclear Science Consortium of the Willamette Valley.
 These programs have been an important part of the educational picture of the region.

-The Reed College Reactor is a TRIGA Mark I water-cooled, "swimming pool" reactor at the bottom of a 25-foot-deep tank.
-It uses 58 zirconium hydride/uranium hydride fuel elements in a circular grid array.
-The uranium fuel is enriched to 20 percent in uranium-235.
+The Reed College Reactor is a TRIGA Mark I reactor at the bottom of a 25-foot-deep tank.
+It uses zirconium hydride/uranium hydride fuel elements in a circular grid array.
+The uranium fuel is enriched to 20 percent uranium-235.
 The reactor is surrounded by a graphite ring which minimizes neutron leakage by reflecting neutrons back into the core.
-Most reactor components are clad with aluminum.

 The reactor can operate at any power up to the license ceiling of 250 kW.
-This makes it possible to provide a defined neutron flux as required for the experiment.
+This makes it possible to provide a defined neutron flux as required for some experiments.
 The power level is usually maintained for periods ranging from a few minutes up to eight hours.
 Continued or repeated operation over several days is possible for longer irradiations.

 The Reed Reactor Facility is primarily used for instruction, research, and analysis, especially trace-element analysis.
-Since the initial startup, the reactor, in addition to providing student research opportunities, has worked to educate the surrounding community on the principles of nuclear energy and fission-reactor operation.
+Since the initial startup, the reactor, in addition to providing student research opportunities, has worked to educate the surrounding community on the principles of nuclear engineering and energy.

 The reactor and associated facilities are used to some extent in chemistry and physics courses, but they are mostly used for research projects.
 The reactor is operated almost entirely by undergraduate students who are licensed by the Nuclear Regulatory Commission.
 This allows them to conduct their own research and to be hired by the facility to conduct irradiations for educational organizations, private research organizations, and for industrial applications.
 A one year non-credit seminar is open to all interested students to prepare them for the licensing examination.
 Students and faculty from other institutions are also welcome to attend the seminar.

-The facility provides tours for interested high school and college classes and other special groups in the Portland area.
-These tours include description and observation of the reactor and associated facilities, and most incorporate hands-on experiments demonstrating fundamental facts about the nature of radioactivity.
+The facility provides tours and labs for middle school, high school and college classes as well as other special groups in the Portland area.
 The facility is also available to advanced classes and other special programs such as the Talented And Gifted (TAG) student program of the Portland Public Schools and the Mathematics, Engineering and Science Achievement (MESA) program which provides special experiences for minorities and disadvantaged middle and high school students.

-Research at the Reed Reactor has centered around quantitative neutron activation analysis for trace-element concentrations.
-To facilitate this work a multi-channel analyzer and an intrinsic germanium gamma-ray spectrometer are used.
+Research at the Reed Reactor has centered around quantitative neutron activation analysis for trace-element concentrations using a multi-channel analyzer and an intrinsic germanium gamma-ray spectrometer.
 A major research area for students using the reactor is the determination of trace-element concentrations in biological and environmental samples.
-More examples are included in the sections on neutron activation analysis and autoradiography.
+More examples are included in the section on neutron activation analysis.

 The reactor facility is available as a neutron source for industrial applications.
 The most frequent use in the past has been for quality control and purity testing in manufacturing and electronics industries, and for environmental monitoring of industrial effluents.